tpaau-17DB/glitch-effect/README.md

 You can install ncurses with your package manager.

 ## Compiling
-To compile the source code use the makefile provided in the repo:
+To compile the source code, use the makefile provided in the repo:
 ```
 make
 ```